funkwerk/docker-base/README.md

 Funkwerk's base docker image:
 - based on ubuntu LTS
 - uses tini as a minimal init
-- xmllint and curl additionally preinstalled from the ubuntu archives
+- xmllint preinstalled from the ubuntu archives

 ## Usage

-docker run -t funkwerk/base https://github.com/
+docker run -t funkwerk/base /bin/bash

+Generally only useful as a base for further packages.

 ## Version